School-of-the-Ancients/sota-beta/README.md

 ### Custom Mentors & Quest Builder

 - **Character creator** &mdash; A guided flow assembles brand new mentors with Gemini-authored backstories, greetings, Socratic instructions, and Imagen-powered portraits.
-- **Prompt-crafted quests** &mdash; Describe any learning goal ("Learn jazz improvisation from the greatest saxophonist") and the Quest Architect designs a quest, selects the ideal mentor, and even forges a new persona if none exists.
+- **Prompt-crafted quests** &mdash; Describe any learning goal ("Learn how to use github") and the Quest Architect designs a quest, selects the ideal mentor, and even forges a new persona if none exists.
 - **Personalized parameters** &mdash; Tune quest difficulty, teaching style, or session length and the builder adapts the objective, focus points, and pacing.

 ### Progression & Reflection